About the MGA degree

 - Brings scholars and practitioners together to ensure that students' thinking is informed by rigorous theoretical work as well as real-time, real-world experience;

-- Enables students to specialize in one of three streams—the global economy, global civil society, or global institutions—only after having achieved a level of fluency in all three;
+- Enables students to specialize in one of five emphases —development, innovation policy, justice, markets, or security—only after having achieved a level of fluency in all five;

 - Provides students with the critical management skills required to take a leadership role in their chosen field;